 Tutorial: Smoothing & Simplifying Tracks

-There are two options in GPS Visualizer's input forms that allow you to "simplify" your tracks: Max. points per track (trk_simplify) and trackpoint distance threshold (trk_distance_threshold).
+There are two options in GPS Visualizer's mapping and file conversion input forms that allow you to "simplify" your tracks: Max. points per track (trk_simplify) and trackpoint distance threshold (trk_distance_threshold).
 They both reduce the number of trackpoints (while preserving time stamps and other information), but in very different ways.

 Max. points per track